jkmcl/downloader/README.md

 # Usage

 Downloader is packaged as an executable JAR file.
-At runtime, it expects one command-line argument: the path to a JSON file that defines one or more download profiles.
+At runtime, it expects one command-line argument: the path to a JSON file that defines one or more download profiles:

 ```shell
 java -jar "${DOWNLOADER_JAR_FILE_PATH}" "${DOWNLOAD_PROFILES_JSON_FILE_PATH}"